Eirsteir/Coffe-With-Me/README.md

 # Coffee With Me

 ### Run the application
-To get started quickly, run `docker-compose up --build` to launch the services.
+To get started quickly, run `docker-compose up --build` and go to `localhost:3000`.